 Follow Ben Lippen’s Robotics team on Instagram at https://www.instagram.com/ftc.9121/ to stay in the know!

 High School Technology Offerings

 Students will be introduced to robotics using the LEGO MINDSTORMS systems and VEX HQ systems.
 While building robots and learning to program them, students will look at in-depth, multi-faceted engineering challenges.
+This full-year course meets the Technology graduation requirement.
 No prerequisite.
 (1.0 credit)

 Advanced Robotics – Computer Hardware & Electronics

 Using TETRIX ROBOT SYSTEMS, students will design, build, and program robots to a new level, applying real-world math and science concepts.
 Students will develop problem-solving, organizational, and team-building skills while using technical drawing or drafting, 3-D printing, and advanced 3D modeling.
 This class will also compete in an FTC FIRST Tech Challenge.
 We will explore Raspberry Pi systems and create projects with them.
 This full-year course meets the Technology graduation requirement.
 Prerequisite: Satisfactory completion of Robotics Fundamentals.
 Prior robotics experience may be considered in lieu of Robotics Fundamentals upon faculty approval.
 (1.0 credit)

 Computer Science Principles

 This class introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world from a Christian worldview.
 In this class, students will obtain basic skills like cloud computing, office apps, Basic HTML5, digital citizenship, and more.
 No prerequisite.
 (1.0 credit)